AshwinSundar/ashwinsundar/content/posts/learning-hard-things/index.md

 > 571215
 ```

-...that many words long.
+ . . . that many words long.
 For a markup language!
 Fortunately, most HTML tutorials don't just say "read the spec", but involve heavy use of mental models and abstractions.
 Those models and abstractions are usually right.
 Usually.

 ![Pre-mystical-corpuscular](dali-temptation-st-anthony.JPG)